Code-Institute-Submissions/mattb0101-stephs-closet_MayResub/README.md

 - [Stock Management](https://www.youtube.com/playlist?list=PL6RgKo1nB4TlJDfWz3czfXHkg8wSn8THV) -  Gave me an understanding of a simple way to control stock in a store.
 - [Contact form](https://hellowebbooks.com/news/tutorial-setting-up-a-contact-form-with-django/).
 Having used contact forms before, but this time actually sending emails and messages, learning how to incorporate these into Django.
  - [Nested Dropdown Menu's](https://mdbootstrap.com/snippets/jquery/mdbootstrap/949080#html-tab-view) with [clicked menu items](https://stackoverflow.com/questions/51871908/bootstrap-4-nested-dropdown).
 This helped with building submenus within bootstrap dropdowns, and then using JS to click on them to populate the new menu rather than hover, which would not work on mobile devices.
+- [Django tests](https://fossies.org/linux/Django/tests/get_object_or_404/tests.py).
+I was looking to include automated tests and started on them for Products, there were issues with the get_object_or_404 and this helped me understand this a little better.

 ##### [w3schools](https://www.w3schools.com/)